-Since the City of Austin canceled SXSW and SXSW EDU, we’ve been working to virtually bring the SXSW community some of the great discussions we would have had in March.
-SXSW Sessions Online is a weekly series of programming with speakers sharing their expertise, empathy, and experience, along with a Slido Q&A portion for live streaming viewers.
+Since the City of Austin canceled SXSW and SXSW EDU, we have worked to virtually bring the SXSW community some of the great discussions we would have had in March.
+A weekly live series, SXSW Sessions Online, was created to feature 2020 speakers virtually sharing their stories along with a special live Q&A portion.

 “Today we find ourselves contending with what it’s like to adjust to a new normal that is anything but.
 We feel great sympathy for all affected by COVID-19 and the ripple effects this global pandemic has caused,” said Roland Swenson, SXSW CEO & Co-Founder.
 “We hope you find this programming enriching and enjoyable.
 We know it can’t compare to the face-to-face interactions that make SXSW so special, but we’re honored to have some excellent speakers who are excited to share their time with you.”

-Texas native Matthew McConaughey is an Academy Award-winning actor who has appeared in over 40 feature films.
-McConaughey is also a producer, director, and philanthropist with his Just Keep Livin Foundation.
-He will be joined by Jeff Nichols, who wrote and directed the critically acclaimed 2013 film Mud, which starred McConaughey and Reese Witherspoon.
+Texas native Matthew McConaughey is an Academy Award-winning actor who has appeared in over 40 feature films and became a producer, director, and philanthropist with his Just Keep Livin Foundation.
+He is joined by Jeff Nichols, who wrote and directed the critically acclaimed 2013 film Mud, which starred McConaughey and Reese Witherspoon.

-For even more virtual content, explore the SXSW EDU Online schedule and on demand videos.
+For even more virtual content, explore SXSW EDU’s on demand videos.